David Elleray

-David Roland Elleray, (born 3 September 1954), is an English former football referee who officiated in the Football League, Premier League and for FIFA.
-As of September 2021 he held the position of Technical Director at the IFAB.
+David Roland Elleray (born 3 September 1954) is an English former football referee who officiated in the Football League, Premier League and FIFA competitions.
+As of September 2021, he held the position of Technical Director at the IFAB.

-During his career as a prominent referee, Elleray officiated for a number of notable matches, including the FA Cup Final, the highest domestic honour for an English referee.
+During his career as a prominent referee, Elleray officiated for a number of notable matches, including the FA Cup final, the highest domestic honour for an English referee.
 Due to his Oxbridge background and "day job" as a teacher at a public school, Elleray has been described as "schoolmasterly" and "posh" by the press.
 His teaching role entailed time conflicts with his role as a leading referee before his retirement.
 He has periodically advised football boards.

 Early life

 Born in Dover, Kent, Elleray was educated at Dover Grammar School for Boys where he excelled at a range of sports and started refereeing football games at the age of 13 to earn extra pocket money.
 He gained a scholarship to read geography at Hertford College, Oxford and was a keen rugby player and rower.
-While at university, he was promoted through the Hellenic, Isthmian and Panel Leagues and eventually became a referee for The Football League in 1986.
+While at university, he was promoted through the Hellenic, Isthmian and Panel Leagues and eventually became a referee for the Football League in 1986.
 He remained there until his inclusion on the original Premier League Referees' List in 1992, and also became a FIFA referee in that year.

 Career

 Elleray is a career geography teacher and spent over thirty years at Harrow School, where he held various positions, such as head of geography, director of boarding, and housemaster of Druries House, before his retirement in 2009.
 Early in his teaching career, he was noted for controversially reintroducing in 1977 football (which had not been played there since 1927) at Harrow, a school better known for its rugby and cricket traditions.

 Elleray stepped down as a FIFA-listed referee in 1999, having officiated 78 international matches in 35 countries.
 He officiated at Wembley Stadium 13 times but was unable to officiate at the 1998 World Cup in France due to school commitments.

-During his refereeing career, Elleray is remembered for a number of incidents, including awarding a dubious penalty kick to Manchester United in the 1994 FA Cup Final against Chelsea.
+During his refereeing career, Elleray is remembered for a number of incidents, including awarding a dubious penalty kick to Manchester United in the 1994 FA Cup final against Chelsea.
 Elleray later admitted in his autobiography that he "blew without thinking" and although he knew he had made a mistake, he could not change his mind.

 In 1997, Elleray was yet again at the centre of controversy when, during the FA Cup Semi-final between third-tier's Chesterfield FC and Premier League's Middlesbrough FC, he failed to award a goal to Chesterfield after the ball had clearly bounced over the line and surprisingly, awarded a free-kick to Middlesbrough instead.
 The match finished 3-3, with Middlesbrough winning the replay 3-0, thus ending Chesterfield's hopes of reaching the final.